intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/timeseries/inverter.md

-# monitoring.inverter
+# timeseries.inverter
 ---

-### API Consumer message ('monitoring.inverter')
+### API Consumer message ('timeseries.inverter')

 Each dataset item in the the `dataset/inverter` POST message body 'datasets' array, is transformed into a separate JSON message as shown below.

 The consumer process transforms messages into JSON structure shown in the following sample.

-This consumer sends this message to the `monitoring.inverter` dataset table in the datawarehouse as an audit log, and to the `monitoring.inverter.dataset` message broker topic for further stream processing.
+This consumer sends this message to the `timeseries.inverter` dataset table in the datawarehouse as an audit log, and to the `timeseries.inverter.dataset` message broker topic for further stream processing.

 ```
 *** MESSAGE ***
-topic: monitoring.inverter
+topic: timeseries.inverter
 key: SPI-B2-01-002
 value:
 ```